 Cao Cao's abortive first attempt to assassinate Dong Zhuo ends in an overly-contrived excuse to present the (borrowed) sword as a gift.
-Then he flees the scene (after Lu Bu, of all people, saw through this) and kills his uncle's family in a fatal case of (literal) Chinese Whispers, then his uncle lest he find the bodies.
+Then he flees the scene (after Lu Bu, of all people, saw through this), kills his uncle's family in a fatal case of (literal) Chinese Whispers and finally his uncle lest he find the bodies.
 Distracting his uncle with "Look Over There!" sure was great practice for the next example...

 Cao Cao's escape from Lu Bu's ambush: just as Cao Cao is heading towards his escape route, Lu Bu arrives on the scene... and, not recognising him at all, taps him on the helmet with his halberd and asks, "Where is Cao Cao?"
 Cao Cao's response?
 "Look Over There!"
 It works.

 Cao Cao fleeing the Battle of Chi Bi: He gets ambushed by Lu Meng, Ling Tong, Gan Ning and Taishi Ci and Lu Xun (all of Wu), and barely manages to escape.
 Then he laughs at Zhou Yu and Zhuge Liang for not setting up ambushes there... and gets attacked by Zhao Yun.
 Following their escape, he laughs again... and when his troops docall him out on it, Zhang Fei charges them.
 And then, just when he thinks he's escaped for good, he does a third time... and lo and behold, Guan Yu shows up.
 And somehow, the Chinese proverb still goes, "Speak of Cao Cao, and he appears."